-With growing interest in the regulation of massage therapy, the NHPC consulted its massage therapist members in each province to determine if they support regulating as a health profession through the provincial government.
+With growing interest in the regulation of massage therapy, the NHPC consulted its massage therapist members in each unregulated province to determine if they support regulating as a health profession through the provincial government.

 The responsibility of a College of Massage Therapists is to:

-The College will control the requirements for membership based on education and other factors.
-It will be responsible for managing the registry of practitioners and dealing with regulatory matters, including public complaints.
-It will also initiate an investigation when a public complaint is received.
+The College will have authority over the requirements for membership based on education and other factors.
+It will be responsible for managing the registry of practitioners and dealing with regulatory matters, including public complaints and investigating these complaints.

-As the College of Massage Therapists is forming, currently practising massage therapists have their previous experience, education, or professional standing recognized for transitional entry into the College through grandfathering.
+As the College of Massage Therapists is forming, currently practising massage therapists will have their previous experience, education, or professional standing recognized for transitional entry into the College through grandfathering.

 The NHPC will continue providing a variety of member services, including:

 The Federation of Massage Therapy Regulatory Authorities of Canada (FOMTRAC)